Written by Dyami Millarson

 So let’s get this straight: Gothic has been written in the so-called Gothic alphabet, which is mostly based on the Greek alphabet and partially on the runic alphabet.
 In modern times, it has been written in Roman letters by the likes of the brothers Grimm, J.R.R.
 Tolkien, Max Müller, G. H. Balg, Wilhelm Braune, Henry Sweet, and Joseph Wright.
 Yet Gothic has been attested in runes, and considering its proximity to Proto-Germanic, it is basically one of the languages most fit for adopting Elder Futhark with only slight modifications.
 Furthermore, the fact the letters 𐌿 (transliterated: u) and 𐌾 (transliterated: j) of the so-called Gothic alphabet, which is used in the bulk of Gothic texts handed down to us from ancient times, are runic in origin ought to tell us enough; Gothic should originally be written in runes whilst that is culturally appropriate.

 Ten years ago, I was already aware of experimental projects by others to transliterate Gothic to runes, but it never really dawned on me that perhaps the runes might fit Gothic the best.
 If the Elder Futhark runes are tailor-made for Proto-Germanic, this is certainly true for Gothic as well since Gothic is almost an exact phonetic copy of Proto-Germanic with only minor changes.
-So close is Gothic that Proto-Germanic that it really would be a missed opportunity if the active use of the runes were not revived for Gothic.
+So close is Gothic to Proto-Germanic that it really would be a missed opportunity if the active use of the runes were not revived for Gothic.
 That is why I wrote Gothic in runes yesterday.
 It is part of a shift in my mind-set: Whilst I used to write Gothic in Latin or Roman characters on this blog following the spelling of Joseph Wright, I will henceforth write it in Elder Futhark runes.

 I used the ᛃ (transliteration: j) and ᛜ (transliteration: ng) runes yesterday in my article on the Gothic terms for yesterday, today and tomorrow: whilst Gothic is from the Elder Futhark era, the ᛃ (transliteration: j) and ᛜ (transliteration: ng) runes are attested in Gothic runic inscriptions.
 The ᛃ (transliteration: j) may be related to the following possibly runic-influenced letter of the so-called Gothic alphabet: 𐌾 (transliterated: j).
 The ᛜ (transliteration: ng) rune is not used just after the vowel ᛁ (transliterated: i), and so it can be assumed that this rune was used to represent ng regardless of the vowel preceding it.